 Jump to: Links to Full Articles

-After the Civil War, many of the men who had become accustomed to violence, and often having lost their lands or fortunes, turned quickly to the other side of the law.
+After the Civil War, many men who had become accustomed to violence and often lost their lands or fortunes turned quickly to the other side of the law.

-Donaciano Aguilar – An outlaw who was sentenced to life imprisonment in New Mexico on November 24, 1909.
+Donaciano Aguilar – An outlaw sentenced to life imprisonment in New Mexico on November 24, 1909.

-Reymundo Aguilar – A outlaw who fought and died in the Horrell War of Lincoln County, New Mexico in 1874.
+Reymundo Aguilar – An outlaw who fought and died in the Horrell War of Lincoln County, New Mexico, in 1874.

 Felix Aguillan – Outlaw member of the Castillo Gang.

 Eugenio Alarid – A crooked lawman and outlaw, Alarid was a member of the Las Vegas, New Mexico police force and a member of Vicente Silva’s White Caps Gang.
-At the request of Silva, Alarid, along with to more crooked lawmen, Jose Chavez y Chavez, and Julian Trujillo lynched Patricio Maes on October 22, 1892.
+At the request of Silva, Alarid, along with two more crooked lawmen, Jose Chavez y Chavez and Julian Trujillo, lynched Patricio Maes on October 22, 1892.
 All three men were eventually arrested for the murder of Maes and sentenced to life in prison.

-Nasario Alarid – An New Mexico outlaw, he was finally captured and sentenced to 99 years in prison on September 17, 1906.
+Nasario Alarid – A New Mexico outlaw, he was finally captured and sentenced to 99 years in prison on September 17, 1906.

-William Alexander (18??-??) – A Mexican-American who was convicted of murdering his business partner on October 21, 1889.
-He hired a shrewd lawyer and though found guilty, was one few spared from the hanging gallows at Fort Smith, Arkansas.
+William Alexander (18??-??) – A Mexican-American convicted of murdering his business partner on October 21, 1889.
+He hired a shrewd lawyer and, though found guilty, was one of few spared from the hanging gallows at Fort Smith, Arkansas.
 He ended up walking free.
 Bill Allen – A Texas outlaw and robber, Allen occasionally rode with the Jesse Evans Gang.

 “Bladder” Allen – An outlaw in Lincoln County, New Mexico, Allen was jailed for stabbing a man in White Oaks, New Mexico.

-James Allen – An outlaw, Allen killed James Moorehead in Las Vegas, New Mexico, allegedly over a dispute about eggs on March.
-2, 1880.
-He was sent to prison but escaped and later killed by a pursuing posse.
+James Allen – An outlaw, Allen killed James Moorehead in Las Vegas, New Mexico, allegedly over a dispute about eggs on March 2, 1880.
+He was sent to prison but escaped and was later killed by a pursuing posse.

-Joseph Allen (18??-1909) – A gunfighter who was involved in a bitter feud in Ada, Oklahoma, was later arrested for the murder of Gus Bobbitt.
-On April 19, 1909 a vigilante mob of 150-200 men stormed the jail, and dragged out Allen, along with Jim Miller, Jesse West, and D.B.
+Joseph Allen (18??-1909) – A gunfighter involved in a bitter feud in Ada, Oklahoma, was later arrested for the murder of Gus Bobbitt.
+On April 19, 1909, a vigilante mob of 150-200 men stormed the jail and dragged out Allen, along with Jim Miller, Jesse West, and D.B.
 Burrell.
 The four were hanged in an abandoned barn behind the jail.